brennanfife/computer-networking/README.md

 - CONVERT TO TYPESCRIPT

 Topics covered in the application will include:
-Network architecture, design principles and methodology Protocol layering
+Protocol layers and other design principles
 Physical and data link layer protocols
+Naming and addressing
 TCP/IP implementation
-Unicast and multicast routing
+Internet routing
-Congestion control and flow control
+Congestion control
-Naming and addressing
-Application level network protocols
+Applications
-Network Security
+Network security
-Internet Performance
+Wireless and cellular networks
+(Mobile) Web
+Cloud computing and data centers
+Software Defined Networking (SDN)